LuhuanWu/luhuanwu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am a second-year PhD student in Statistics at <a href="https://www.columbia.edu/">Columbia University</a>, where I am very fortunate to work with Prof. <a href="https://stat.columbia.edu/~cunningham/">John Cunningham</a>. and Prof. <a href="http://www.cs.columbia.edu/~blei/index.html">David Blei</a>.
+Hi, I am a third-year PhD student in Statistics at <a href="https://www.columbia.edu/">Columbia University</a>, where I am very fortunate to work with Prof. <a href="https://stat.columbia.edu/~cunningham/">John Cunningham</a>. and Prof. <a href="http://www.cs.columbia.edu/~blei/index.html">David Blei</a>.
 Previously, I received my master's degree in Data Science at Columbia University, supervised by Prof. John Cunningham and Prof. <a href="http://www.cs.columbia.edu/~itsik/">Itsik Pe'er</a>.
 I received my bachelor's degree in Mathematics at <a href="https://www.nju.edu.cn/en/main.psp">Nanjing University</a>.

 __Research Interests__: I have broad research interests in machine learning and statistics.
 My recent focus has been: